MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ------------------------------ -->
-#### AppWindow.cpp
+#### AppWindow.cpp (Window menu)

-This file implements the application window.
-In this file, we first set up all the Win32 controls.
-Second, we initialize the WebView Environment and the WebView.
-Third, we add some event handlers to the WebView and create all the components that handle various features of the application.
-The `AppWindow` class itself handles commands from the application's Window menu.
+This file implements the application window, by doing the following:

+1. Set up all the Win32 controls.

+1. Initialize the WebView Environment and the WebView.

+1. Add event handlers to the WebView and create all the components that handle various features of the application.

+The `AppWindow` class handles commands from the sample app's **Window** menu.

-This file is described in [Key functions in AppWindow.cpp](#key-functions-in-appwindowcpp), below.
+This file is described in more detail in [Key functions in AppWindow.cpp](#key-functions-in-appwindowcpp), below.

 <!-- ------------------------------ -->